praveenwanninayake/CafeService_BE/README.md

 ### 2. Install Dependencies

-If you haven't already, install the required **.NET Core** SDK and restore the dependencies:
+Ensure the **.NET Core SDK** is installed, then restore the necessary dependencies:

 ```bash
 dotnet restore